 21 Oct Wes Buckley and Beth Liebowitz join CATA in new staff and faculty positions

-Community Access to the Arts is proud to announce the appointments of Wes Buckley and Beth Liebowitz in new roles as staff members and faculty artists.
+GREAT BARRINGTON, MA— Community Access to the Arts (CATA) announces the appointment of Wes Buckley and Beth Liebowitz in new roles as staff members and faculty artists.
 Wes Buckley joins CATA as Music Specialist and Faculty Artist, and Beth Liebowitz as Dance Faculty and Performance Projects Manager.

 In recent years, CATA has dramatically expanded the breadth and impact of its programs serving people with disabilities.
 In their new roles, Wes and Beth will bring their teaching skills to arts workshops in the CATA studio and throughout Berkshire and Columbia Counties.
 They will also support CATA Program Directors Jeff Gagnon, Kelly Galvin, and Kara Smith in working to grow programs and performance opportunities for artists with disabilities.